Guest post by Exrelayman

 - It would be perfectly indestructible.
 Neither years nor flood nor flame could mar or destroy it.

 - It would be perfectly original and accurate in all that it says.

 In brief, it would be a perfect revelation proceeding from a perfect God.

 And what do we observe in the real world:

-3a.
-It needs a bit of help.
+- It needs a bit of help.
 Pastors must spend Sundays being persuasive.
 Persuasive hymns and apologetics are needed.
-Heaven and hell must be dangled as carrot and stick to evince coercion through hope and fear rather than clear evidential persuasion.
+Heaven and hell must be dangled as carrot and stick to evince coercion through hope and fear and not clear evidential persuasion.

-4a.
-Given at one part of the world, the gospels especially through unknown biased writers at unknown places and times.
+- Given at one part of the world, the gospels especially, through unknown biased writers at unknown places and times.